rocketacademy/bootcamp-4.1/javascript-basics/b.1-operators-and-expressions/README.md

 ## Using Chrome DevTools Console

-The reason we ask every student to use Google Chrome for this course is to both standardise the tools everyone uses and, in our current context, this functionality we are exploring to begin our foray into programming.&#x20;
+The reason we ask every student to use Google Chrome for this course is to both standardise the tools everyone uses and, in our current context, this functionality we are exploring to begin our foray into programming.

 Feel free to read up more on [Google's own documentation](https://developer.chrome.com/docs/devtools/console/)!